rbjolly/WSL-Config-for-Web-Dev-and-SQL/README.md

 Included are examples for creating stored procedures and functions along with some basic SQL commands.
 These exampes were developed back in the days of MySQL 5.

 # [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)
 The following command summary can be used to get database servers installed and running under Windows Subsytem for Linux.
+Also includes information for getting the web server nginx running.

   ## [Postgres Server](https://www.postgresql.org/):
   The default user for Postgres is `postgres``.